 St. Johns Wort is one of the ancient herbal medicines that have been used by the early Greeks.
 It is used for a range of illnesses, including nervous disorders.
 It is also used for wounds and burns because of its anti-inflammatory and antiviral properties.
 Today, extensive studies have been conducted for its efficacy in treating depression.
 On the other hand, numerous women have started to use St. John’s Wort products for relief of menopausal symptoms.

 St. John’s Wort, Hypericum perforatum, is a shrubby plant native to Europe, Asia, Africa and Western America.
-It bears cluster of yellow flowers and oval, elongated leaves.
-Both of its flowers and leaves are used for its medicinal use.
-The name of the plant is derived from the time when its flowers blossom, which is June 24.
+It bears a cluster of yellow flowers and oval, elongated leaves.
+Both of its flowers and leaves are used for medicinal use.
+The plant’s name is derived from the time when its flowers blossom, which is June 24.
 This is also the traditional day of celebration of St. John the Baptist’s birth.
-St Johns wort products are available as tinctures, teas, capsules, tablets, and skin lotions.
+St. Johns wort products are available as tinctures, teas, capsules, tablets, and skin lotions.
 Chopped leaves or powders of the dried herb are also available.

 St. John’s Wort for Menopause